mariodavid/cuba-component-data-import/README.md

 > NOTE: always use explicit return statements in the pre-commit script

-## Import Log
+## Import Execution Logging

-When executing the data import the results of the operation will be logged as Import logs.
-Those import logs can be found in the Menu: `Administration > Data Import > Import Log`.
-The Import Log contains information about the import process for a given file.
-For each failing import row, it contains information the following information:
+When executing the data import the results of the operation will be logged as Import execution.
+Those import executions can be found in the Menu: `Administration > Data Import > Import Executions`.
+The Import Execution contains information about the import process for a given file.
+For each failing import row, it contains detailed information the following information:

+* Category
+* Level
 * failing data row
 * the entity instance after all attributes are bound
 * error message